Sunak U-turn as PM concedes pro-Palestine Remembrance Day march will go ahead

 Rishi Sunak has conceded that a pro-Palestine march will go ahead on Armistice Day but insisted the Metropolitan Police’s decision to allow the rally will be kept under “constant review”.

-The prime minister summoned the Met’s commissioner to Downing Street on Wednesday to answer questions on how he plans to keep the public safe, amid fears the “disrespectful” demonstration would disrupt Remembrance commemorations.
+The prime minister summoned the Met’s commissioner to Downing Street on Wednesday to face questions on how he plans to keep the public safe, amid fears the “disrespectful” demonstration in London would disrupt Remembrance commemorations.

 But in a statement following his talks with Sir Mark Rowley, Mr Sunak conceded that the right to peacefully protest was among the freedoms that veterans had fought for.